tushar1508/Road-Accident-Classification-and-Hotspot-Map/README.md

   Streamlit-based interactive map (`app.py`) where users can click on any UK region and view a heatmap of accident density around that area using weighted severity.

 - 📊 **Dataset**
-  `accident_dataset_UK.csv`: A synthetic dataset simulating UK-based accident data with attributes like weather, road conditions, speed limits, and GPS coordinates.
+  `accident_dataset_UK.csv`:The dataset is derived from UK-road accident dataset 2008-2017 with attributes like weather, road conditions, speed limits, and GPS coordinates.

 ---